 Interest Rate in Mexico averaged 5.69 percent from 2005 until 2022, reaching an all time high of 9.25 percent in October of 2005 and a record low of 3 percent in June of 2014.
 This page provides - Mexico Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Mexico Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Interest Rate in Mexico is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Mexico to stand at 8.00 in 12 months time.
-In the long-term, the Mexico Interest Rate is projected to trend around 8.25 percent in 2020, according to our econometric models.
+Interest Rate in Mexico is expected to be 9.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mexico Interest Rate is projected to trend around 10.75 percent in 2023 and 10.00 percent in 2024, according to our econometric models.